222093271/SIT737-2025-PRAC10P/README.md

 ## Kubernetes Deployment and Configuration

-This section outlines the process of deploying the containerised `Node.js` application on **Google Kubernetes Engine (GKE)**, configuring environment secrets, and exposing the service externally.
-Kubernetes ensures scalability, reliability, and automated management of containerised workloads.
+This section details the deployment of the containerised Node.js application on Google Kubernetes Engine (GKE), environment secret configuration, and exposing the service to the outside.
+Kubernetes ensures scalability, reliability, and automatic management of containerised workloads.

-Kubernetes (K8s) plays a critical role in orchestrating containerised workloads.
+Kubernetes (K8s) has a vital function in the orchestration of containerised workloads.
 It manages scaling, deployment, load balancing, health monitoring, and fault tolerance for cloud-native applications.
 In this section, we detail the step-by-step deployment of the Dockerised Node.js registration app to **Google Kubernetes Engine (GKE)**.

 ### Creating the Kubernetes Cluster on GCP